AionSystem/QLCM-STP-INTERFERENCE/README.md

 1. Choose or define a logon — a semantic seed from the `logons/` folder
 2. Apply a QLCM operator from the `operators/` folder (ÓC, ÓN, or ÓD)
 3. Record the pre-seal Ei measurement using Osmary's methodology
-4. Apply an STP seal — this creates a SHA-256 hash of the semantic content and opens a GitHub issue as a public ledger entry
+4. Apply an STP seal — this creates a SHA-256 hash of the semantic content and opens a GitHub issue as a public ledger entry across three time systems
 5. Record the post-seal Ei measurement
 6. Log the run using the [experiment-run issue template](.github/ISSUE_TEMPLATE/experiment-run.md)